Harvest-Dev/ng-walkthrough/README.md

 - `WalkthroughComponent.walkthroughNext()` : to load the next walkthrough.
 - `WalkthroughComponent.walkthroughPrevious()` : to load the previous walkthrough.

+### Statics observable

+- `WalkthroughComponent.onOpen` : on open
+- `WalkthroughComponent.onRefresh` : on reshowing the current step
+- `WalkthroughComponent.onClose`  : on close
+- `WalkthroughComponent.onFinish` : on close in the last step
+- `WalkthroughComponent.onNavigate` : on navigate
+- `WalkthroughComponent.onNavigatePrevious` : on navigate on the previous step
+- `WalkthroughComponent.onNavigateNext`  : on navigate on the next step

 ### Example

 Highlighting `#selectorId` element with example text in `ng-template`.